x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 9. On the **Validation result** page, click **Save**.

-### Use the Exchange Management Shell to create the outbound connector to the email add-on service
+### Use Exchange Online PowerShell to create the outbound connector to the email add-on service

-To create the outbound connector to the email add-on service in the Exchange Management Shell, use this syntax:
+To create the outbound connector to the email add-on service in Exchange Online PowerShell, use this syntax:

 ```
 New-OutboundConnector -Name "<Descriptive Name>" -ConnectorType OnPremises -IsTransportRuleScoped $true -UseMxRecord $false -SmartHosts <SmartHost> -TlsSettings DomainValidation -TlsDomain <SmartHost> [-CloudServicesMailEnabled $true]